GREGORY AIN (1908-1988)

 1955 - The M. Firestone House, Willow Glen Road, Los Angeles.
 Unbuilt.

-1956 - Brunswick and Saunders Apartments, Fulton Avenue, Los Angeles CA. Unbuilt.
+1956 - The Brunswick and Saunders Apartments, Fulton Avenue, Los Angeles CA. Unbuilt.

 1956 - The Heinz Kaufman House, 2318 Earl Street, Los Angeles CA. Unbuilt.

-1957 - The William M. Asher Additions and Alterations, 263 Loring Avenue, Westwood, Los Angeles CA. Original house was 1946.
+1957 - The William M. Asher Additions and Alterations, 263 Loring Avenue, Los Angeles CA. Original house built in 1946.
 Deeded in 2010 to the Ellen Schlosberg Trust.
 Photo by Michael Locke.

 1957 - The Hartford Mandel House, 2772 Hollyridge Drive, Los Angeles CA. Unbuilt.

 1957 - The Robert and Dorothy Kahan Alterations, 914 North Kings Road, Los Angeles CA. Unbuilt.